-Outlook through Friday February 6: the incoming northwest swell will hold steady through tonight before slowly declining Sunday into the new week.
-Another northwest swell forecast to begin arriving Thursday may boost surf heights to the advisory threshold for north and west facing shores.
+Outlook through Wednesday March 4: the west-northwest swell will continue to decline overnight.
+Some wrap around may be felt on the south facing shores.
+Trade winds will produce a short period east swell across east facing shores over the next couple of days.
+Another moderate northwest swell is expected to arrive early next week.
 Surf heights are forecast heights of the face or front of waves.
 The surf forecast is based on the significant wave height, the average height of the one third largest waves, in the zone of maximum refraction.
 Some waves may be more than twice as high as the significant wave height.
 Expect to encounter rip currents in or near any surf zone.

->

-> Surf along north facing shores will be 14 to 18 feet tonight, lowering to 10 to 14 feet Sunday.
-Surf along west facing shores will be 8 to 12 feet tonight, lowering to 5 to 8 feet Sunday.
-Surf along east facing shores will be 1 to 3 feet through Sunday.
-Surf along south facing shores will be 2 feet or less through Sunday.
+Surf along north facing shores will be 4 to 6 feet tonight, decreasing to 2 to 4 feet Friday.
+Surf along west facing shores will be 3 to 5 feet tonight, decreasing to 2 to 4 feet Friday.
+Surf along east facing shores will be 5 to 7 feet tonight, decreasing to 4 to 6 feet Friday.
+Surf along south facing shores will be 2 to 4 feet through Friday.

->

-> About Collaborative Surf
+About Collaborative Surf

 This collaborative forecast will be updated Monday through Friday at 300 pm when Pat Caldwell is available.